 : These are nautically synon. c.pp. spoken when something very unpleasant or extremely difficult has to be done. ...

-: From _A Dictionary of Catch Phrases, Second Edition_, by Eric Partridge & Paule Beale
+: From Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, by Eric Partridge & Paule Beale

 : If you don't want to stay here, then get the hell out of Dodge. (_American Speech_, 1970)